phalcon-orphanage/docs/en/reference/controllers.rst

         public function saveAction()
         {

-            //Injecting the service by just accessing the property with the same name
+            // Injecting the service by just accessing the property with the same name
             $this->storage->save('/some/file');

-            //Accessing the service from the DI
+            // Accessing the service from the DI
             $this->di->get('storage')->save('/some/file');

-            //Another way to access the service using the magic getter
+            // Another way to access the service using the magic getter
             $this->di->getStorage()->save('/some/file');

-            //Another way to access the service using the magic getter
+            // Another way to access the service using the magic getter
             $this->getDi()->getStorage()->save('/some/file');

-            //Using the array-syntax
+            // Using the array-syntax
             $this->di['storage']->save('/some/file');
         }